samuelgr/Xidi/README.md

 StickLeftX          = Invert( Axis(X) )
 ```

 Inversion also works on triggers and buttons.
-For triggers, a completely unpressed state is inverted to a completely pressed state, and for buttons, unpressed and pressed states are swapped.
+Triggers follow the same basic inversion logic as axes, and buttons have their pressed and unpressed states swapped.

 #### Keyboard